 T1: From Bench to Bedside

 T1 research translates promising laboratory and pre-clinical findings into the care of patients.
-The goal of T1 research is to test the utility of a diagnostic or effects of a treatment or prevention intervention in humans.
-Such studies might include proof-of-concept, and first testing in humans for promising physiology, toxicity, pharmacokinetics treatments, and other preliminary efficacy studies, as well as evaluation of novel methods of diagnosis.
-T1 research yields knowledge that demonstrates potential strategies for diagnosis, prevention, and treatment.
+Examples of T1 research include testing a treatment or preventive measure in humans or testing a diagnostic assay or strategy.
+Such studies might include proof-of-concept and first testing in humans for promising physiology, toxicity, pharmacokinetics treatments, and other preliminary efficacy studies, as well as evaluation of novel methods of diagnosis.
+T1 research yields knowledge that demonstrates potential new strategies for treatment, prevention, and diagnosis.

 T2: From Bedside to Clinical Practice

-T2 research translates successful applications in humans into wider use in clinical practice in patient populations, and includes controlled observational studies and clinical trials, survey research, and other approaches to further define the appropriateness of treatments and tests in clinical care.
-T2 research may yield knowledge about the efficacy of various interventions in optimal clinical settings or initial assessments of effectiveness in more generalizable samples.
+T2 research translates successful applications in humans into wider use in widespread clinical practice, into patient populations, and includes controlled observational studies and clinical trials, survey research, and other approaches to further define the appropriateness of treatments and tests in clinical care.
+T2 research may yield knowledge about the efficacy of interventions in optimal clinical settings or initial assessments of effectiveness in more generalizable samples.

 T3: From Clinical Practice to Widespread Clinical Practice and Care Delivery

 T3 addresses the need to understand whether treatments, diagnostic tests, or other interventions are generalizable to the wider span of clinical practice.
 This might include clinical trials in broad ranges of settings and conditions, studies that include a comprehensive range of clinical and patient-reported outcomes, community-based participatory research (CBPR), and services research.
 T3 research seeks to evaluate evidence-based guidelines for improved health care delivery, dissemination strategies, and widespread implementation of care strategies.
 T3 research yields knowledge about how interventions work in real-world settings, even while following a research protocol for intervention, but focusing on optimizing generalizability to widespread use.

 T4: From Health Care Delivery to Impact on the Community, on the Public’s Health, and on Public Policy

-T4 research translates effective health care delivery into improved community and population health, informs new policies, and includes outcomes research, population monitoring, the wider dissemination/implementation of improved practices/interventions, and health policy.
+T4 research translates effective health care delivery into improved community and population health, informs new policies, and includes interventions in, and monitoring of, populations, the wider dissemination/implementation of improved practices/interventions, and health policy.
 Examples of T4 include policy analysis and evaluation, cost-benefit analysis, and surveillance studies and research questions which focus on the intervention “as used,” rather than according to a research protocol.
 T4 research yields knowledge that ultimately results in improved health, with research questions focused on the intervention as used in the real world rather than according to a strict research protocol in limited settings.

 Basic Research: Pre-Translational Research

-Basic research (earlier than T.5), while a critically important foundation for translational research, is not part of the translational spectrum and focuses on gaining greater knowledge and understanding of the fundamental mechanisms of biology, disease, or behavior.
-Basic research identifies opportunities and potential approaches to health problems and includes a broad range of approaches employing animal models of human disease, research in tissue culture cell lines, computational models, human physiological studies, and non-interventional, correlational epidemiologic studies.
+Basic research (earlier than T.5), while a critically important foundation for translational research, is not part of the translational spectrum.
+It focuses on gaining greater knowledge and understanding of the fundamental mechanisms of biology, disease, or behavior.
 Basic research yields knowledge about basic biological, social, and behavioral mechanisms and presentations of human disease.
 While significant health care impacts may ultimately arise in the long-term and may even be the primary objective of the work, the path to proximate clinical impact is not explicit, well-defined, nor easily foreseeable.

-At Tufts CTSI, we believe authentic translational research requires a systems approach, which emphasizes interactive, interdependent, and holistic strategies in the development of successful treatments and that it bridges the gap between discoveries at the molecular or component level and interventions at the organism or organization level.
-Translational research should focus on applied research projects which turn findings from the laboratory, clinic, and community into treatments and interventions with the clear potential to have a significant impact on the health of the public.
+At Tufts CTSI, we belief that authentic translational research requires a systems approach, which emphasizes interactive, interdependent, and holistic strategies in the development of treatments, that bridges gaps between discoveries at molecular or component levels and interventions that will affect human health at individual or population levels.
+Translational research should focus on applied research projects that turn findings from the laboratory, clinic, and community into treatments and interventions with the clear potential to have a significant impact on the health of the public.

 Defining Translational Research in Tufts CTSI Priority Program Areas

-CER is the generation and synthesis of evidence that compares the risks and benefits of alternative methods to prevent, diagnose, treat, and monitor a clinical condition or to improve the delivery of care.
+CER is the generation and synthesis of evidence that compares the risks and benefits of alternative interventions and methods to prevent, diagnose, treat, and monitor a clinical condition in “real world” settings, or to improve the delivery of care.
 The purpose of CER is to develop and disseminate evidence-based information about which interventions are most effective for which patients under specific circumstances with the goal of improving health care at both the individual and population levels.